aureliotobias/casecrossover/README.md

 Time-stratified case-crossover studies for aggregated data in environmental epidemiology: a tutorial
 <br>
 <br>
 Tobías A, Kim Y, Madaniyazi L. <b>Time-stratified case-crossover studies for aggregated data in environmental epidemiology: a tutorial</b>.
-International Journal of Epidemiology (under review).
+International Journal of Epidemiology (accepted for publication).

 ---